Classification of images in video frames

 Wait for the operation to complete.

-Train the classifier using the properties you calculated
+Train the classifier using the features you calculated

-In this section, you will train the LightGBM classifier on the properties calculated in the previous section.
-The model's characterization is done using cross-validation.
+In this section, you will train the LightGBM classifier on the features calculated in the previous section.
+To evaluate the model, you will use cross-validation.

 The K-fold